robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 * Before first strike damage is dealt
 * Before normal damage is dealt

 Often there will be no spells cast in any of these steps, and combat will be a simple battle of power and toughness.
-But you should be sure not to speed ahead to the next step and reveal your plans prematurely.
+But you should be sure to move through each step methodically, and to not speed ahead to the next step and reveal your plans prematurely.
 Make sure you are being clear when you intend to proceed, giving your opponent enough time to stop you if they have some tricks.

 A common example is when you want to attack your opponent.
 The wrong way to do this is: